 It may be that your accident has occurred at a location that we are not responsible for, such as:

-- A motorway or trunk road – the Highways Agency is responsible for these roads.
+- A motorway or trunk road – the Highways England is responsible for these roads.

 - On private property or an unadopted road.